Mumbai Trans Harbour Link: Chirle interchange

 The Chirle interchange connects the MTHL with the Mumbai–Pune Expressway, and also provides connectivity to JNPT and Panvel.
 By joining the NH-348 at this point, it connects the MTHL with the expressway.
-But, to establish a direct link with the expressway, in order to decrease the increasing traffic demand and congestion to and from Pune, the MTHL will be extended from this interchange to link with it near the under-construction Navi Mumbai International Airport, which is also proposed to be connected with the help of an airport connector road.
+But, to establish a direct link with the expressway, to decrease the increasing traffic demand and congestion to and from Pune, the MTHL will be extended from this interchange to link with it near the under-construction Navi Mumbai International Airport, which is also proposed to be connected with the help of an airport connector road.

 Toll

 In 2012, the MMRDA proposed tolls for the MTHL as ₹175 for cars, ₹265 for light commercial vehicles, ₹525 for buses and trucks, and ₹790 for multi-axle vehicles.
-JICA, the primary source of funding the project, proposed higher tolls in 2016.
+JICA, the primary source of funding for the project, proposed higher tolls in 2016.
 The toll rates levied after the project opened was expected to be much higher due to cost escalations.
 In January 2024, after the opening of the MTHL, the Government of Maharashtra revised the toll rates from former rates as ₹ 200 for cars for one way from Mumbai to Navi Mumbai, a reduction from the initial plans of ₹ 500 and ₹ 250, and ₹ 300 from Navi Mumbai to Mumbai for return journeys, ₹ 320 and ₹ 480 for buses, ₹ 655 and ₹ 985 for light commercial vehicles (LCVs), ₹ 715 and ₹ 1075 for trucks, ₹ 1030 and ₹ 1545 for heavy-duty trucks and ₹ ₹ 1255 and ₹ 1885 for oversized vehicles.
 All vehicles are allowed to travel through the bridge, except two-wheelers, tractors, small, very light to light commercial vehicles and auto-rickshaws.
 The toll rates will be consistently decreased further over time as the MTHL caters to more vehicles.

 The toll collection is done with an Open road tolling (ORT) system, present on the Navi Mumbai side of the bridge, which does not involve the stopping of vehicular movement at a toll booth and manually collecting tolls.
 Instead, specialized cameras installed under a shed scan vehicles passing through without having to halt, and automatically obtain tolls.
 Such a system not only helps commuters to be free of traffic and congestion, but also eliminates long queues, risk of mishaps, reduces pollution and the risk of un-organized collection of tolls, and ensures free flow of traffic, fuel efficiency, low carbon footprint and other benefits.
 The MMRDA has stated that tolls will be collected till 2045.